canonical/jaas-documentation/how-to/bootstrap_permissions.rst

     juju add-model permission-test
     juju grant foo@canonical.com read permission-test

-This allows other users to see your model provided they have logged into JIMM.
+This allows user ``foo@canonical.com`` to see your model provided they have logged into JIMM.

 2. Using ``jimmctl``